alandtse/MergeMapper/README.md

 To solve this problem the Skyrim NG project has produced a public repository, available for all in the Skyrim and Fallout 4 communities, to use for their development.
 This repository includes a modern head of CommonLibSSE development (called `commonlibsse-ng`).
 This version of CommonLibSSE uniquely is capable of working with any version of Skyrim, not only at build-time, but at runtime as well.
+This library is also available in a precompiled form as `commonlibsse-ng-prebuilt`, which is being used here to save time.

 ```json
 {